HMRC Covid Fraud Investigations Into Covid Support Schemes

 The Insolvency Service also has new powers to investigate directors of dissolved companies.
 These powers are expected to be used among small and mid sized companies, who obtained bounce back loans.
 Directors maybe suspected by HMRC of seeking to dissolve the entity without having to repay any covid support scheme liabilities.
 Previously directors may have dissolved companies and may have avoided repaying covid support funds that their businesses received.

 Altion Law can assist with covid fraud investigations and our team are aware of the sensitivities and concerns from companies and individuals who maybe the subject of an investigation.
 Altion Law also understands the need to work alongside accountants and with insolvency professionals.
-If you would like to have a confidential discussion with a member of our team, please either make a Free Request For Call Back or call us directly on 01908 414990 and we will be pleased to help you.

 - Suspected of Serious Tax Fraud, What Happens?